meonkeys/shb/pelican/website/content/news/strong.md

 category: announcement
 date: 2024-07-31

-_Note: I also emailed this to folks who bought the book._

 📬 If you want to stay in touch, [join my mailing list](https://meonkeys.gumroad.com).
 Imagine the sound of me cheering as you do.

 🏗️ How's your self-hosting journey going?
 Is your server running?
 Is it awesome?
 [I'd like to hear all about it]({filename}/pages/contact.md)!